Skip to main content

 How Do I Serve Someone Out of State in California?

-To serve someone out of state in California, you must have an adult, not a party to the case, mail the papers and then file a Proof of Service.
+To serve someone out of state in California, you must have an adult, not a party to the case, mail the court papers and then file a Proof of Service.
 Service will be completed 10 days after the mailing date.

 How Do You Serve Someone Who Is Avoiding You?